 The separation of the male sexual part (stamen) and the female part (pistil) into two separate flowers eliminates intrafloral pollination and favors outcrossing.
 In monoecy (adj. monoecious), or monoecism, both imperfect flowers are borne on the same plant.

 In many cucurbits (e.g. pumpkin and squash, melons, and gourds) the unpollinated pistillate flower looks like a miniature fruit with attached showy petals.

-In corn or maize, a monoecious crop plant, the pistillate flowers are found in the tassel, a male inflorescence.
+In corn or maize, a monoecious crop plant, the pistillate flowers are found in the tassel, commonly called a male inflorescence.
 The tassel emerges upward from the terminal portion or tip of the stem (culm).
 The staminate flowers are found on a modified, lateral (axillary) shoot consisting of an ear (an inflorescence) enclosed in a protective husk.
 Consequently, corn is about 95% cross-pollinated and only 5% self-pollinated (Poehlman 1977).

 The natural occurence of individual plants bearing either staminate or pistillate flowers ensures cross-pollination.
 This phenomenon is called dioecy (adj. dioecious).

 The bottle gourd (Lagenaria siceraria) is a dioecious plant.
 Like corn or maize (Zea mays), it has separate pistillate flowers (commonly called female flower) and staminate flowers (commonly called male flower) on the same plant.
 In a population, this separation of the pistillate and staminate flowers, along with simultaneous maturity, ensures that fruits develop after cross pollination.
 Consequently, bottle gourd is considered a naturally cross-pollinated crop.